vijay-shankaranand/tp/docs/UserGuide.md

 Format: `add_contact n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`

-* Event name can take any alphanumeric values only.
+* Contact name can only take alphanumeric values.
-* A contact can have any number of tags
+* A contact can have any number of tags.
-* Email should be in the appropriate (@xxx.com) format
+* Email should be in the appropriate (@xxx.com) format.
-* Phone number should be in appropriate (8-digit numeric) format
+* Phone number should be in appropriate (8-digit numeric) format.
-* Only tags from tags list can be used for tagging a contact
+* Only tags from tags list can be used for tagging a contact.
-* A contact cannot be added if their phone number already exists
+* A contact cannot be added if their phone number already exists.
-* A contact cannot be added if their name already exists
+* A contact cannot be added if their name already exists.

 <box type="warning">

 **WARNING** : Please ensure there is no more than **one** whitespace in-between each word for `NAME`!
 </box>

 Examples:
 * `add_contact n/John Doe p/98765432 e/johndtr@example.com a/John street, block 123, #01-01`
 * `add_contact n/Johnny t/suppliers e/johnd@example.com a/311, Clementi Ave 2, #02-25 p/98765435`<br><br>